-- a) substituting for the words in clause (1) the following words 'The judicial power of Nauru shall vest in the Supreme Court, and in such other courts as Parliament may establish by law.'; - b) substituting in clause (2) for the word 'has', the following words 'shall be a superior court of record and shall have': and - c) inserting immediately after clause (2) the following new clauses (3), (4), (5), (6), (7), (8) and (9) - '(3.)
+- a) substituting for the words in clause (1) the following words 'The judicial power of Nauru shall vest in the Supreme Court, and in such other courts as Parliament may establish by law.'; - b) substituting in clause (2) for the word 'has', the following words 'shall be a superior court of record and shall have'; and - c) inserting immediately after clause (2) the following new clauses (3), (4), (5), (6), (7), (8) and (9) - '(3.)
 The Supreme Court consists of a Trial Division, a Constitutional Division and an Appellate Division. - (4.)
 The Chief Justice may make and publish and may amend rules governing the Supreme Court and its Divisions and other courts established by law, including rules regarding the conduct of proceedings at a distance and the taking of evidence from a distance by appropriate means in any court. - (5.)
 An order or decision issued by a court binds all persons to whom it applies including the Republic. - (6.)
 The Supreme Court and other courts are independent and subject only to the Constitution and the law. - (7.)
 Neither the Republic nor any person shall interfere with the functioning of the courts. - (8.)
 The Republic, through legislative and other measures, shall assist and protect the Supreme Court and other courts to ensure their independence, impartiality, dignity, accessibility and effectiveness. - (9.)
 The Supreme Court and such other courts as Parliament may establish by law, shall have the power to punish natural or legal persons for contempt in accordance with law.'

-- a) inserting in clause (1) immediately after the words 'Chief Justice and' a comma and the words 'subject to the requirements of clause (2) of Article 57,' and deleting the words 'if any'; - b) inserting in clause (2) immediately after the words 'Supreme Court' the words 'appointed under this Article and under Article 53'; - c) inserting in clause (2) immediately after the word 'President' the words 'after consultation with Cabinet':
+- a) deleting in clause (1) the word 'such' and replacing it with the words 'two other judges or such greater' and deleting the words 'if any' and the commas that appear immediately before and after those words; - b) inserting in clause (2) immediately after the words 'Supreme Court' the words 'appointed under this Article and under Article 53'; - c) inserting in clause (2) immediately after the word 'President' the words 'after consultation with Cabinet';